Intercontinental ballistic missile: Cold War

 In the Soviet Union, early development was focused on missiles able to attack European targets.
 That changed in 1953, when Sergei Korolev was directed to start development of a true ICBM able to deliver newly developed hydrogen bombs.
 Given steady funding throughout, the R-7 developed with some speed.
 The first launch took place on 15 May 1957 and led to an unintended crash 400 km from the site.
 The first successful test followed on 21 August 1957; the R-7 flew over 6000 km and became the world's first ICBM.
 The first strategic-missile unit became operational on 9 February 1959 at Plesetsk in north-west Russia.

 It was the same R-7 launch vehicle that placed the first artificial satellite in space, Sputnik, on 4 October 1957.
 The first human spaceflight in history was accomplished on a derivative of R-7, Vostok, on 12 April 1961, by Soviet cosmonaut Yuri Gagarin.
-A heavily modernized version of the R-7 is still used as the launch vehicle for the Soviet/Russian Soyuz spacecraft, marking more than 60 years of operational history of Sergei Korolyov's original rocket design.
+A heavily modernized version of the R-7 is still used as the launch vehicle for the Soviet/Russian Soyuz spacecraft, marking more than 60 years of operational history of Korolyov's original rocket design.

 The R-7 and Atlas each required a large launch facility, making them vulnerable to attack, and could not be kept in a ready state.
 Failure rates were very high throughout the early years of ICBM technology.
 Human spaceflight programs (Vostok, Mercury, Voskhod, Gemini, etc.) served as a highly visible means of demonstrating confidence in reliability, with successes translating directly to national defense implications.
 The US was well behind the Soviets in the Space Race and so US President John F. Kennedy increased the stakes with the Apollo program, which used Saturn rocket technology that had been funded by President Dwight D. Eisenhower.

 1965 graph of USAF Atlas and Titan ICBM launches, cumulative by month with failures highlighted (pink), showing how NASA's use of ICBM boosters for Projects Mercury and Gemini (blue) served as a visible demonstration of reliability at a time when failure rates had been substantial.